ikale1234/cse15l-lab-reports/LabReport5.md

 ![Image](s5.png)
 ![Image](s4.png)

-After fixing the file the 2nd bash script will run the tests again and process the github pushing commands.
+After fixing the file the 2nd bash script will run the tests again and process the github pushing commands (Steps 8-9).
-This condenses 6 lines of code into one.
+This condenses 6 lines of code into one command.
+If this was allowed in Lab Report 4, the use of a bash script like this can make the command writing process much swifter.